A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Party Level 7: Mammy is a severe level threat by herself and the zombies should just be level 2 distractions as above
     - Party level 8: Raise the Zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)

-  - **Loot:** Lesser Healing Potion, Wand of Globe of Invulnerability, Spell Book worth 79 gp, Material Component Pouch worth 3 gp, Gold Holy Symbol of Lamashtu worth 79 gp
+  - **Loot:** Lesser Healing Potion, Wand of Globe of Invulnerability, Spell Book worth 105 gp, Material Component Pouch worth 5 sp

 ### A9.
 Bedroom (XP 10, trivial threat)
   - **Hazards:**
     - [Hand Chopper - single Scythe Blade](https://2e.aonprd.com/Hazards.aspx?ID=6).
 Anyone injured by the blade also has to save vs [Ogre Spider Venom](https://2e.aonprd.com/Monsters.aspx?ID=814)

-  - **Loot:** The Hand Chopper itself is worth 66 gp to a buyer interested in the macabre.
-There are various coins worth 16 gp in the Hand Chopper.
+  - **Loot:** There are 5 gold, 12 silver, and 30 copper coins in the in the Hand Chopper.

 ### A10.
 Attic
   - **Loot:** none